 7.)
 Successfully Choosing the Right Luminaire for You

-If we compare the two mean visible luminaire lumens of the two wall packs, we can see that the 126w LED we used in step 6 would provide far more light than would be necessary.
+If we compare the two mean visible luminaire lumens of the two wall packs, we can see that the 126w LED lights we used in step 6 would provide far more light than would be necessary.
 Once realizing this, we ran the numbers for lower LED wattages until we found one that provided similar mean visible luminaire lumens to the customer’s HPS wall pack.

 We found that our 63w traditional wall pack threw 7,565 mean visible luminaire lumens.
 At this point, we knew we were close.
 We ran the calculations for a 95w wall pack to see if it would be a better fit for this customer, and it was!